Get into the great outdoors and keep the kids busy at one of these awesome parks in Singapore… picnic spots, green

 8. West Coast Park

 A beloved treasure, West Coast Park is a mega play centre for your rambunctious tots.
 This relatively quiet spot is well-loved by parents and kids of all ages for its adventure play area (pirate ship playground, climbing ropes, flying foxes and giant pyramid included) spread across eight play zones.
 You’ll find ample space for restless tots to roam, play ball or fly kites, or you could even hire an assortment of family bikes.
 There’s even go-karting for the older kids!
-Sadly the only food option is a Macca’s, so bring a picnic or research other local haunts beforehand.
+For a good grub either bring a picnic or research other local haunts beforehand.
 Check out our full guide to West Coast Park for more details of why we think it’s one of the best parks for kids in Singapore.

 West Coast Park, 71 West Coast Highway, Singapore 126844